stennety/mywebsite/_posts/2024-09-16-lazy-loading-in-csharp.md

 ## Introduction
 _Lazy loading_ is a technique used to delay the execution of code for later on.
 There are a couple of reasons as to why you'd want to do that, and we'll enumerate some:

-- Speed – the best code, is also the fastest code, the most secure and most maintainable, that is to say which means _no code at all_.
+- Speed – the best code, is also the fastest code, the most secure and most maintainable… namely _no code at all_.
 However, for obvious reasons, we do need at times to write code, but while we can't avoid writing it, we could delay or even, _possibly_, completely avoid _executing_ it.
 - Memory footprint – RAM is still important, avoiding loading a heavy object does not just result in increased speed, but also in a more efficient system, memory-wise.

 ## Hands-on